 The Schomburg Center is organized by material format.
-This means that appointments to view photographs, art work, and audiovisual materials need to be made separately.
-Click through the tabs below to learn about the types of materials in the Art and Artifacts, Moving Image and Recorded Sound, and Photographs and Prints Divisions.
+This means that inquiries to research photographs, art work, and audiovisual materials need to be made separately.
+Click through the tabs below to learn about the types of materials covering the Harlem Renaissance that are available in the Art and Artifacts, Moving Image and Recorded Sound, and Photographs and Prints Divisions

 The Art and Artifacts Division of the Schomburg Center for Research in Black Culture collects, documents, preserves, and interprets art and artifacts by and about peoples of African heritage throughout the world.

 Schomburg Center for Research in Black Culture, Art and Artifacts Division, The New York Public Library.
-"Free Angela and all political prisoners" New York Public Library Digital Collections.
+"Laborer" New York Public Library Digital Collections.

 The Moving Image and Recorded Sound Division of the Schomburg Center for Research in Black Culture documents the experiences of peoples of African descent, as they have been captured via audiovisual technology.

-The following is a sample of materials in the Moving Image and Recorded Sound Division that documents the history of Black Protest.
+The following is a sample of materials in the Moving Image and Recorded Sound Division that document the Harlem Renaissance.

 The Photographs and Prints Division of the Schomburg Center for Research in Black Culture, contains both documentary and fine art photographs, which document the history and culture of people of African descent worldwide as well as the work of photographers of African descent.
 The collection of over 300,000 images ranges from mid-eighteenth-century graphics to contemporary documentary and art photography.